35 Birds That Nest On The Ground: Fascinating Species!

 American Wigeon

-American Wigeon are ground nesters, and they do not always nest in a concealed location like other ducks such as Mallards or Northern Pintails.
+American Wigeon (Mareca americana) are ground nesters, and they do not always nest in a concealed location like other ducks such as Mallards or Northern Pintails.
 Instead, American Wigeons often lay their eggs near shrubs and under bushes which provide cover for them while incubating.

 Canada Goose